Medicaid Planning In Ohio

 Don’t navigate this complex process alone.
 An experienced Ohio Medicaid attorney can share savvy asset transfer advice to avoid Medicaid penalties; provide income allocation assistance to maintain the community spouse’s quality of life; and offer individualized estate planning strategies, including wills, trusts, and power of attorney documents.

 Myth 6: Ohio Medicaid Only Covers Nursing Home Care

 Ohio’s Medicaid program is a comprehensive care solution for eligible seniors, offering home and community-based service waivers and traditional nursing home coverage.
-The PASSPORT waiver program helps preserve independence by providing long-term services seniors need without resorting to institutionalization.
-However, without proactive planning with the help of an experienced Ohio Medicaid attorney, you could face expensive spend-downs or loss of assets.
+The PASSPORT waiver program helps preserve assets and independence by providing long-term services seniors need without resorting to institutionalization.
+However, without proactive planning with the help of an experienced Ohio Medicaid attorney, you could face high long-term care costs, expensive spend-downs, or loss of assets.

 Myth 7: After You Die, Medicaid Will Seize Your Home

 Ohio’s Medicaid Estate Recovery Program seeks to recover funds from deceased individuals who received benefits.
-However, creating an irrevocable trust can safeguard your family home and assets against possible recovery attempts.
+However, creating a trust can safeguard your family home and assets against possible recovery attempts.
 To ensure proper protection, consult an experienced and knowledgeable Ohio Medicaid attorney about your estate planning needs and goals.

 Elder law is a legal specialization focusing on issues that affect the aging population.
 This includes areas like Medicaid planning, estate planning, and long-term care planning.
 Elder law attorneys assist families in understanding and navigating these complex areas, offering guidance to protect their life savings and ensure they receive the benefits they’re entitled to.